davidmartinnieto/menunotice/README.md

 # menunotice
-App to advice of scholar menus
+App to send notifications about scholar menus